- Location: New Hampshire

 Again, it will take some time to go through the application process so if you don't have all the paperwork together at one time, you can send in the application and what you do have.
 The Dealer Desk will notify you of the missing items and wait for you to get them in before proceeding.
 Your relationship with the Dealer Desk will be an ongoing one so you will want to keep the communication lines open.

 Your dealer license must be renewed every year.
 The renewal date is set by the Director of Motor Vehicles and is usually related to when your license was issued.
 Your renewal fee depends on the type of dealer license you have; specific information about your fee can be obtained from the Dealer Desk.

 If you want to have dealer license plates, which are a major benefit of being a licensed motor vehicle dealer, you will have to apply for dealer registration.
 As a repair shop, used auto dealer, new dealer, wholesaler, utility dealer, or transporter you will need dealer license plates to drive vehicles on the road.

 Before issuing you dealer license plates, the state will perform a site review.
 Your town planning board will probably want to review your site plan too―check with the building inspector and town office for local requirements.
-Your site must have a building with a heating system, improved floor (not just dirt), more than 1,200 square feet, and other qualities of a commercial building.
+Your site must have a building with a heating system, improved floor (not just dirt), more than 750 sq ft, and other qualities of a commercial building.